Questions left unanswered: What Hamas's plans for 2022 leave out - analysis

 The change in the date of the commemoration is far from being innocent.
 The house in Kibbutz Be'eri that was destroyed on October 7th. (credit: ORI SELA)

-Hamas leaders seemed to know about this plan, outside of a small circle.
-The reports indicate Khalil al-Hayya, a Hamas member knew about it.
-Hayya met with top Islamic Revolutionary Guard Corps (IRGC) commander Mohammed Said Izadi in Lebanon.
-The fact that Hamas was holding meetings with the IRGC and this didn’t set off any alarm bells seems to be concerning.
-Other key Hamas members who were in on the plan included Yahya Sinwar, Sinwar's brother Mohammed, Mohammed Deif and Marwan Issa.
+Hamas leaders, outside of a small circle, seemed to know about this plan.
+The reports indicate Khalil al-Hayya, a Hamas member, knew about it.
+Hayya met with top Islamic Revolutionary Guard Corps (IRGC) commander Mohammed Saeed Izadi in Lebanon.
+The fact that Hamas was holding meetings with the IRGC and this did not, allegedly, set off any alarm bells is concerning.
+Other key Hamas members who were in on the plan included Yahya Sinwar, Sinwar’s brother Mohammed, Mohammed Deif, and Marwan Issa.
 Issa and Deif have been killed in the war.

-Hamas's plans progressed from its demands for support from Iran that were made in June 2021, right after the ten-day conflict that year, through April and November 2022.
-The steam kept building through August 2023.
+Hamas’s plans progressed from its demands for support from Iran that were made in June 2021, right after the 10 days of conflict that year, through April and November 2022.
+The plan continued to build up steam through August 2023.
 Hamas wanted calm to cover up its plans.
 It succeeded in obtaining this.
-Israel was distracted by elections in 2022 as well as Hezbollah threats which forced Israel into a US-brokered maritime deal with Lebanon.
+Israel was distracted by the elections in 2022 as well as Hezbollah threats which forced it into a US-brokered maritime deal with Lebanon.
 Israel was also distracted with internal domestic politics in 2023, as well as a rising terror wave in the West Bank.

 Stay updated with the latest news!